svb505/gameTank/README.md

-small **AI** for enemy tanks that **turns the turret towards the player** if he is within range and **shoots at him**. tank crashes into objects and destroys them, **lighting**, a **minimap** with dynamic data (your position, enemies around, effects, etc.), **Arced projectile trajectory**, **ammo limitation**, the **ability to replenish ammo** at a special point, and **calling an artillery** strike at specific coordinates with a margin of error.
+small **AI** for enemy tanks that **turns the turret towards the player** if he is within range and **shoots at him**. tank crashes into objects and destroys them, **lighting**, a **minimap** with dynamic data (your position, enemies around, effects, etc.), **Arced projectile trajectory**, **ammo limitation**, the **ability to replenish ammo** at a special point, and **calling an artillery** strike at specific coordinates with a margin of errorь **data base** for kills and death.

 ## Technical nuances:
   - Each logical system is implemented in a separate file